stackotter/swift-arg-parser/Sources/ArgumentParser/Documentation.docc/Articles/Validation.md

 ## Overview

-While `ArgumentParser` validates that the inputs given by your user match the requirements and types that you define in each command, there are some requirements that can't easily be described in Swift's type system, such as the number of elements in an array, or an expected integer value.
+While `StackOtterArgParser` validates that the inputs given by your user match the requirements and types that you define in each command, there are some requirements that can't easily be described in Swift's type system, such as the number of elements in an array, or an expected integer value.

 ### Validating Command-Line Input